djcooke/compendium/_potd_171_enemies/coeurl.md

     difficulty: Easy
     notes:
       - 'Annoying and slow to fight due to the paralyze'
-      - 'Get hit by Megablaster intentionally.
+      - 'Mitigate and get hit by Megablaster intentionally.
 Yes, really!
 The damage isn''t bad and this will result in a shorter paralysis'
   RDM:
     difficulty: Medium
+  WAR:
+    difficulty: Easy
+    notes:
+      - 'Annoying and slow to fight due to the paralyze'
+      - 'Mitigate and get hit by Megablaster intentionally.
+Yes, really!
+The damage isn''t bad and this will result in a shorter paralysis'
 ---